COP31: AUSTRALIA'S OPPORTUNITY

 COP – an acronym for Conference of the Parties – refers to the high-level conferences that bring together the official Parties under the United Nations Framework Convention for Climate Change (UNFCCC).
 At these gatherings, the world comes together to assess progress on tackling the climate crisis and decide how to reduce emissions and adapt to climate impacts.
 They also decide on processes and agreements around specific issues, including climate finance and security.

-These days, COPs are not just for government negotiations but also include Presidency initiatives, non-legally binding declarations, and the launch of new partnerships and commitments by civil society, industry, academia, Indigenous peoples and local communities and international organisations (referred to as the Action Agenda).
+These days, COPs are not just for government negotiations but also include Presidency initiatives, non-legally binding declarations, and the launch of new partnerships and commitments by civil society, industry, academia, Indigenous Peoples and local communities and international organisations (referred to as the Action Agenda).
 COPs are, therefore, the leading global platform where different entities and sectors collectively discuss, debate and create more inclusive climate solutions.

 Where are COPs hosted?